sgolebiewski-intel/edge-microvisor-toolkit/docs/developer-guide/architecture-overview.md

 ...raw3         3145728  4192255  1046528   511M  Linux filesystem
 ```

-- The first partition is the EFI boot partition
+- The first partition is the EFI boot partition.
-- The second partition contains the read-only rootfs filesystem
+- The second partition contains the read-only rootfs filesystem.
-- The third partition contains the persistent filesystem
+- The third partition contains the persistent filesystem.

 UKI (Unified Kernel Image) is an EFI executable that bundles several components, reducing
 the number of artifacts and making updates to the operating system easier to manage.